CliffordAnderson/XQuery4Humanists/README.md

 Ready to try it out on [Zorba](http://try-zorba.28.io/queries/xquery/TUTdQbUrDJ5IehMnHsGlej66A4M%3D)?

 ###User-Defined Functions

+The great thing about XQuery is that many functions already come built into the language.
+Check out Priscilla Walmsley's very helpful [list of XQuery functions](http://www.xqueryfunctions.com/).
+The built-in functions all come prefixed with the ```fn``` namespace.
+Shall we try a few together?

 Of course, it's also possible to write your own functions in XQuery.
 In fact, it's usually *necessary* to write new functions.
 You can do so in two ways.
 On the one hand, you can declare functions in the XQuery prologue.
 Or you can write anonymous functions.
 Let's take a look at both examples.